The Bata Shoe Museum in the Community

 The Museum is proud to contribute to the community by organizing events and partnering with charitable or not-fot-profit programs and organizations.

 Step Ahead at the Bata Shoe Museum: An Education Program for At-risk Children

-Supported by Bank of Montreal, the Bata Shoe Museum continues to run the Step Ahead initiative, which subsidizes education programs for at-risk children.
+The Bata Shoe Museum continues to run the Step Ahead initiative, which subsidizes education programs for at-risk children.
 Step Ahead is intended to be a long-term project committed to removing financial barriers for school children in at-risk communities.
 Click here for all the information on this exciting program!

 The Bata Shoe Museum is pleased to announce its Pay-What-You-Can (PWYC) Thursday evening program.
 The PWYC program, which is open to all visitors to the Museum every Thursday between 5 pm - 8 pm, offers visitors the opportunity to experience one of Toronto's most unique attractions with a donation amount of their choice.

 The Bata Shoe Museum "Warm the Sole" Sock Drive